 #3.
 Choose the right Translation Management System

-The right TMS will also provide you with the Translation Memory tool.
+The right TMS will also provide you with a Translation Memory tool.
 Thanks to Translation Memory, similar sentences are inserted automatically and can be edited and changed by the translator.
 Once the content is translated and corrected, all of the repetitions in the text change accordingly, which means that if one word or sentence appears 100 times in a translation project, you’ll only need to translate it once.

 #4.
 Don’t forget about SEO translation

+Our marketing localization guide wouldn’t be complete without tackling the SEO subject.
 SEO translation doesn’t only deal with translating what the human eye can read, but also what search engines like Google, Yahoo!, Bing, and others see.
 These invisible pieces of text need to be carefully translated to properly adapt and optimize them according to your target market.

-In fact, translating website keywords usually require transcreation instead of translation, which means that the localization expert needs to transfer the meaning of a certain term to another language while maintaining its intent, style, tone, and context.
+In fact, translating website keywords usually requires transcreation instead of translation, which means that the localization expert needs to transfer the meaning of a certain term to another language while maintaining its intent, style, tone, and context.

 #5.
 Review your translation